 Rodriguez currently serves on the board of directors of some of America’s leading evangelical organizations such as Gordon Conwell Theological Seminary, National Association of Evangelicals, Empowered21, PCCNA and Christianity Today.

 Of the 228 graduate and 715 undergraduate students participating in the ceremony, Biola University will induct 40 undergraduate students into Biola’s honor society, Epilson Kappa Epsilon — a prestigious award given to students who have excelled in academics and in community involvement during their time at Biola.

 A posthumous degree will be awarded to Hasiet ‘Joy’ Negash, a beloved student who passed away in January 2015.
-This is the first time Biola will be awarding a posthumous degree to a student.
+This is the first time Biola will be publicly awarding a posthumous degree to an undergraduate student.
 Members of her family will be present to accept the diploma from President Corey.

 Both ceremonies will take place on Metzger Lawn.
 The first ceremony scheduled at 10 a.m. will include Cook School of Intercultural Studies, Rosemead School of Psychology, School of Science, Technology and Health, and Talbot School of Theology.
 The second ceremony will include Crowell School of Business, School of Education, School of Fine Arts and Communication, School of Humanities and Social Sciences, scheduled at 7 p.m.

 For more information, please visit the Spring 2017 Commencement Website.
 There will be a livestream available for those who are unable to attend.

 Written by Lauren Overshoun-Hall, iBiola Intern.
 For more information, please contact Jenna Loumagne at (562) 777-4061, or by email at email@example.com